naeemalomari/ddata-structures-and-algorithms/ChallengeTen/REAMDme.md

 Approach & Efficiency

 Enqueue is O(1), by enqueue to Dog or Cat immediately.

-Dequeue is O(1), by dequeue Dog or
-Cat immediately or return null.
-Solution To run it you need to Enqueue(value) or Dequeue.
+Dequeue is O(1), by dequeue Dog or Cat immediately or return null.

 WhiteBoard process: